rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 ### Abstract Data Type

 As an [abstract data type](https://en.wikipedia.org/wiki/Abstract_data_type), sets are a missing feature in the Go language.
-But can be easily implemented using [maps](https://tour.golang.org/moretypes/19).
-Let's implement the `Set` type with three methods: `MakeSet` to create new sets, `Size` to get the set's cardinality and, `ToString` to print its string representation:
+However they can be easily implemented by using [maps](https://tour.golang.org/moretypes/19).
+Let's implement the `Set` type with three methods: `MakeSet` to create new sets, `Size` to get the set's cardinality and, `ToString` to print its string
+representation:

 ```go
 package main